ChetanBadgujar5522/UserManagement/README.md

 ## Project Structure

-(Briefly describe the main packages and their purpose)
 - `config`: Spring Security and OpenAPI configurations.
 - `controller`: REST API controllers.
 - `dto`: Data Transfer Objects for requests and responses.